dmyTRUEk/SIVF-renderer/README.md

 - Created to be **simple** and **open source**.

 - SIVF uses JSON, while all raster and vector formats uses XML.
-  Why?
+  Why json?
 Because it is much more readable.
   Look ![here](https://json.org/example.html) for more.

-- Every coordinates (x and y) are **measuring from centre** of the plane, and this is very pleasurably for many scenarios, so, to place circle in centre of the plane all you need is:
+- Every coordinates (x and y) are **measuring from centre** of the plane, and this is very pleasurably for many scenarios, so to place circle in centre of the plane all you need is:
   ```
   "circle": {
       "xy": ["0", "0"],